ppy/osu-wiki/news/2022/2022-01-15-new-featured-artist-satella.md

 We've snagged **12** tracks covering a healthy mix of both of those musical worlds, all available from [**satella**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/231)!

-A few of **satella**'s tracks also include vocal performances by [Aitsuki Nakuru](https://osu.ppy.sh/beatmaps/artists/127) and [Sennzai](https://osu.ppy.sh/beatmaps/artists/110), including the map that introduced **satella** to osu!: [Irith](https://osu.ppy.sh/beatmapsets/1352944) mapped by [Sakura Airi](https://osu.ppy.sh/users/8682057).
+A few of **satella**'s tracks also include vocal performances by [Aitsuki Nakuru](https://osu.ppy.sh/beatmaps/artists/127) and [Sennzai](https://osu.ppy.sh/beatmaps/artists/110), including the map that introduced **satella** to osu!: [Irith](https://osu.ppy.sh/beatmapsets/1352944) mapped by ::Sakura Airi::{ user-id=8682057 }.
 Experience the beatmap and its complementary storyboard through the video below, then check out a few more song previews:

 <div align="center">
     <video width="100%" controls>